briankwest/ruth/README.md

 ## 📜 License

-This project is configured for Brian West's personal use.
-Modify `prompt.md` for your own voice and perspectives.
+Open source project.
+Configure `sender.json` and `prompt.md` for your personal use.